 For example, you can find some job applicants who have worked in human resources, communications, and event planning.
 Is it wise to cover all three of these sections in a single resume?

-The answer, of course, is no. You need multiple resumes.
+The answer, of course, is no. You need to create multiple resumes.

 In today’s job hunt scenario, the “one size fits all” resume mantra just does not pay off.
 You need to focus only on one specialization, because it keeps the resume simple, but effective.